aip956/FrontEnd_JS_NumberGuess/README.md

 4. View any input errors
 5. View the history of their guesses and outcomes
 6. View whether they won, or exceeded their number of tries.

+I later realized I should have considered accessibility as a requirement.

+7. The user should be able to hear the HTML elements.
+8. The user should be able to hear their guess, and the outcome results.
+9. The user should be able to hear if they won or lost.
     </br>

 ## Design Process / Requirements